-There’s been a lot of chit chat lately about what makes Perth…Perth, and while we’re not on any special board made up of architects, business owners, property developers or commercial radio personalities, we definitely live and breathe this city more than most.
-With that in mind, we decided to make a big old list of things to do around town we reckon you’ve got to tick off before you kick the proverbial bucket.
+There’s always a lot of chit chat lately about what makes Perth…Perth, and with that in mind, we decided to make a big old list of things to do around town we reckon you’ve got to tick off before you kick the proverbial bucket.
 Some of them obvious, some of them a bit cheeky, and some of them we don’t even know where they came from, but all in a bit of fun.

 Go for a late night feed in Chinatown

 Is there a longer running, deeper rivalry than the one between Billy Lees and Uncle Billy’s diners?
 We’ll try to avoid any contentious statements, but one thing we know for sure: a late night feed in Chinatown is an iconic Perth tradition.
 Open til the wee hours of the morning, what was once a necessity (just about nothing else is open, after all) has become a destination in and of itself.
 Make sure to sit in the laneway to take in the maximum ambience.